Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 6 key takeaways

-1. The color of the packaging matters
+1. The colour of the packaging matters

 2. Green suggests health, freshness, and eco-friendliness

-In the world of plant-based meat, green symbolizes health, freshness, and eco-friendliness.
+In the world of plant-based meat, green symbolises health, freshness, and eco-friendliness.
 An impressive 75% of UK respondents linked green packaging with healthiness, 78% with eco-friendliness, and 75% with safety.
 In the US, a lower percentage of respondents associated green with healthiness – 58% – while 69% linked it with naturalness, and 68% with eco-friendliness.

 → Actionable insight: Embrace green – in moderation – in your packaging, only if you want to communicate sustainability and health benefits.
 Incorporate visuals of fresh produce, natural elements, and trusted sustainability certifications to increase resonance with environmentally-conscious consumers.